kanbagoly/functional-pearls-in-scala/README.md

 xs.withFilter(_ <= n).foreach(array(_) = true)
 ```
 The Divide and Conquer algorithm in the book works faster than the array based one.
 In this solution the opposite is
 true.
-The Divide and Conquer solution is slower even if it made sure to use tail recursive function.
+The Divide and Conquer solution is much slower even if it made sure to use tail recursive function.
 #### Pearl 2 - A surpassing problem
 The Divide and Conquer solution needed to be changed to be tail recursive.
 For large inputs without this change it died
 with stack overflow error.